hashicorp/terraform-website/content/source/docs/extend/schemas/schema-behaviors.html.md

   Type:     schema.TypeString,
   Required: true,
   ForceNew: true,
-  # Supress the diff shown if the base_image name are equal when both compared in lower        #  case.
+  # Suppress the diff shown if the base_image name are equal when both compared in lower        #  case.
   DiffSuppressFunc: func(k, old, new string, d *schema.ResourceData) bool {
     if strings.ToLower(old) == strings.ToLower(new) {
       return true